pulumi/terraform-provider-aws/website/docs/r/apigatewayv2_api.html.markdown

 * `route_key` - (Optional) Part of _quick create_.
 Specifies any [route key](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-routes.html).
 Applicable for HTTP APIs.
 * `route_selection_expression` - (Optional) The [route selection expression](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-selection-expressions.html#apigateway-websocket-api-route-selection-expressions) for the API.
 Defaults to `$request.method $request.path`.
-* `tags` - (Optional) A map of tags to assign to the API.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+* `tags` - (Optional) A map of tags to assign to the API. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `target` - (Optional) Part of _quick create_.
 Quick create produces an API with an integration, a default catch-all route, and a default stage which is configured to automatically deploy changes.
 For HTTP integrations, specify a fully qualified URL.
 For Lambda integrations, specify a function ARN.
 The type of the integration will be `HTTP_PROXY` or `AWS_PROXY`, respectively.
 Applicable for HTTP APIs.